julelang/manual/src/std/os.md

 Sets offset to next Read/Write operation and returns the new offset. whence: 0 (Seek.Set) means, relative to the origin of the file, 1 (Seek.Cur) means relative to the current offset, and 2 (Seek.End) means relative to end.

 `fn Read(mut self, mut buf: []byte)!: (n: int)`\
-Read bytes to buffer from handle and returns readed byte count.
-The number of bytes readed can never exceed the length of the buf.
+Read bytes to buffer from handle and returns read byte count.
+The number of bytes read can never exceed the length of the buf.
 If the buf is larger than the number of bytes that can be read, the buffer will not cause an overflow.
 Offset will be shifted by the number of bytes read.

 `fn Write(mut self, buf: []byte)!: (n: int)`\
-Writes bytes to handle and returns writed byte count.
+Writes bytes to handle and returns written byte count.
 The number of bytes written can never exceed the length of the buf.

 `fn Close(mut self)!`\
 Closes file handle.